differentpla-net/differentpla-net.github.io/_posts/2020-01-10-gnome-extensions.md

 "Dash to panel" and "Dash to dock" aren't quite the same size, but I'll live with it.

+## Update, about 20 minutes later

+The newest version (26, on https://extensions.gnome.org/extension/1160/dash-to-panel/) of Dash to panel is much improved.
+I've disabled "Dash to dock" and I'm experimenting with it.
+Note that you need to restart Gnome Shell (Alt+F2, r) in order to turn on the "Display panels on all monitors" setting.

 ## Others

 - Alternatetab.
 Because, seriously, why would you want two different keystrokes to switch between top-level windows?
 I use something similar on macOS.